Potassium ethyl xanthate

 Potassium ethyl xanthate (KEX) is an organosulfur compound with the chemical formula CH3CH2OCS2K.
 It is a pale yellow powder that is used in the mining industry for the separation of ores.
 It is a potassium salt of ethyl xanthic acid.
+Many xanthates are known.

 Production and properties

 Xanthate salts are prepared by the action of alkoxides on carbon disulfide.
 The alkoxide is often generated in situ from potassium hydroxide:

+The salt KS2COC5H11, prepared from potassium pentanolate and carbon disulfide has been characterized by X-ray crystallography.
+The COCS2 portion of the anion is planar.
+The C-S bond lengths are both 1.65 Å, and the C-O distance is 1.38 Å.

 Potassium ethyl xanthate is a pale yellow powder that is stable at high pH, but rapidly hydrolyses below pH = 9: